 As our previous features, the sapping will be available cross-platform, on all Interhaptics supported tracking devices including Oculus Quest, Ultraleap, and HoloLens 2.
 It will also support Unity 3D engine’s latest version Unity 2020+.
 All will be included inside the Interhaptics suite.

 We cannot wait to see all your amazing hand tracking for VR/AR/MR created with Interhaptics.
-If you would like to collaborate with Interhaptics and integrate or hand tracking for extended reality or haptic devices, you can contact us directly here.
-Stay tuned to all exciting and new announcement follow us and make sure to subscribe to our monthly newsletter.
+If you would like to collaborate with Interhaptics and integrate or hand-tracking for extended reality or haptic devices, you can contact us directly here.
+Stay tuned to all exciting and new announcements follow us and make sure to subscribe to our monthly newsletter.